plblum/jivs/packages/jivs-angular/Planning/jivs-angular readme snippets in markdown.txt

 - `popup`: This directive must be applied to an element where you want the popup behavior tied to a specific form field.

-- `[fivase-popup]`: (Optional) Use this input to specify a name that you registered with the factory.
+- `[fivase-popupAction]`: (Optional) Use this input to specify a name that you registered with the factory.
 If not provided, the default popup implementation is used.
 - `[fivase-target]`: This optional input allows the directive to target a specific element within a component's template where the popup actions will be applied.
 If not provided, the directive will default to using the host element.

 ### **Implementing and Using Custom `IPopupAction`**